mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-control-flow/project/magic-8-ball/README.md

 In `magic8.py`, declare a variable name and assign it to the name of the person who will be asking the Magic 8-Ball.

 ### Task 2
-Next, declare a variable `question`, and assign it to a "Yes" or "No" question you’d like to ask the Magic 8-Ball.
+Next, declare a variable `question`, and assign it to a "Yes" or "No" question you'd like to ask the Magic 8-Ball.

 ### Task 3
-We want to store the answer of the Magic 8-Ball in another variable, which we’ll call `answer`.
+We want to store the answer of the Magic 8-Ball in another variable, which we'll call `answer`.
 For now, assign this variable to an empty string.

 ## Generating a random number

 ### Task 4
 In order for the answer to be different each time we run the program, we will utilize randomly generated values.

 > **Note**: This will be something new!
-But don’t worry, we will try to explain this topic thoroughly and also supply the code.
+But don't worry, we will try to explain this topic thoroughly and also supply the code.

 In Python, we can use the `.randint()` function from the `random` module to generate a random number from a range.

-But first, let’s import this module so we can use its functions.
+But first, let's import this module so we can use its functions.
 Add this line of code to the top of `magic8.py`:

 ```py
 import random
 ```

 ### Task 5
-Next, we’ll create a variable to store the randomly generated value.
+Next, we'll create a variable to store the randomly generated value.
 Declare a variable called `random_number`, and assign it to the function call:

 ```py
 random.randint(1, 9)